shelld3v/JSshell/README.md

 # Author
-This created by shelld3v, hacking at HackerOne and Bugcrowd!
-This tool is inspired by the BruteLogic payload.
+This is created by shelld3v, inspired by the BruteLogic payload.